 This is another program put in place by HUD, and it provides formula grants to state governments and local organizations within communities (such as non-profit organizations).
 It’s the largest Federal block grant given to state and local governments to help low-income individuals find affordable housing.

-The funds can be given to eligible beneficiaries in the form of a grant, a loan guaranty, other forms of credit enhancement, a direct loan, rental assistance, or a security deposit.
+The funds can be given to eligible beneficiaries in the form of a grant, a loan guaranty, other types of credit enhancement, a direct loan, rental assistance, or a security deposit.
 If you qualify, this program may be able to help you with your home purchase.

 Learn more by finding an organization in your local area and contacting them.